gahlberg/cloud-instance-metadata-test-tools/README.md

  * Restarting with stat
  * Debugger is active!
  * Debugger PIN: 296-577-211

-Ok now we have the SSRF running on the AWS Instance Let's start navigating the vulnerability with our python interpreter on that AWS Instance:
+# Ok now we have the SSRF running on the AWS Instance
+# Now let's start navigating the vulnerability with our python interpreter on that AWS Instance:

 [ec2-user@ip-172.31.x.x cloud-instance-metadata-test-tools]$ python
 Python 2.7.16 (default, Feb 10 2020, 18:54:57)
 [GCC 4.8.5 20150623 (Red Hat 4.8.5-28)] on linux2